5uso/AmuletScripts/README.md

 # AmuletScripts
-Small utility scripts for editing minecraft worlds using https://github.com/Amulet-Team/Amulet-Core.
+Small utility scripts for editing minecraft worlds using [Amulet Core](https://github.com/Amulet-Team/Amulet-Core).

 Tested with Python 3.9, Minecraft 1.18.
 Should work with any Python 3 and any version of Minecraft supported by amulet (currently 1.12-1.18).

 _**Please, create backups of your worlds before running external tools to modify them.**_

-## Spawner Primer
-Sets the `Delay` tag of all of the mob spawners in a given world to `0s`.

-Usage: `python SpawnerPrimer.py <world>`

-Dependencies: `pip install amulet-map-editor` `pip install tqdm`

-## Cartographer Updater
-Updates enchantments and mob ability tags from old [cartographer](https://github.com/pearuhdox/Cartographer) versions.

-Usage: `python CartoUpdater.py <world>`

-Dependencies: `pip install amulet-map-editor` `pip install tqdm`

 ## World Translation Extractor
+> [!WARNING]
+> This script is obsoltete.
+For a more full fledged tool, check out the [WorldTranslationExtractor repo](https://github.com/5uso/WorldTranslationExtractor).

 Scans a full world searching for json `"text"` components and replaces them with `"translation"` components, generating a lang file to be used with a resourcepack.
 Tested in `1.16.5` and `1.19.3`.

 Finds json components in: